Convert SUN to MONO

 The MONO file extension stands for "Monochrome Bitmap" and is used for storing raw bi-level bitmap images, which are essentially black-and-white images without any color or grayscale.
 This format is primarily utilized in applications requiring simple, high-contrast images, such as fax transmissions and certain types of document scanning.
 The MONO format, characterized by its least-significant-byte first order, has been supported by various image processing tools.
 Its history traces back to early bitmap graphics needs, emphasizing simplicity and efficiency in image storage and processing.

-You will be redirected to the download page to see the conversion status and download your MONO file.
+You will be redirected to the download page to obtain the MONO image.